skiptools/skip-ui/README.md

 - The modifiers place your closure into the SwiftUI `Environment`.
 This means that you can apply the modifier on a root view, and it will affect all subviews.
 While you may be used to placing navigation and tab bar modifiers on the views *within* the `NavigationStack` or `TabView`, the `.material3` family of modifiers always go *on or outside* the views you want to affect.
 - Because they are designed to reach beneath Skip's SwiftUI covers, the modifiers use Compose terminology and types.
 In fact the properties of the supplied `Material3<Component>Options` structs typically exactly match the corresponding `androidx.compose.material3` component function parameters.

-You can find details on Material 3 component API in [this Android API documentation](https://developer.android.com/reference/kotlin/androidx/compose/material3/package-summary).
+> [!NOTE]
-{: class="callout info"}
+> You can find details on Material 3 component API in [this Android API documentation](https://developer.android.com/reference/kotlin/androidx/compose/material3/package-summary).

 Here is an example of changing the selected indicator color on your Android tab bar, which is implemented by the Material 3 `NavigationBar` component: